puppetlabs/clj-http-client/doc/metrics.md

-Both the Java client and the Clojure client have [Dropwizard Metrics](http://metrics.dropwizard.io/3.1.0/) support - they both accept as an option a `MetricRegistry` to which they will register http metrics for each request, as well as metrics for an metric-ids specified in the request options.
+Both the Java client and the Clojure client have [Dropwizard Metrics](http://metrics.dropwizard.io/3.1.0/) support - they both accept as an option a `MetricRegistry` to which they will register http metrics for each request, as well as metrics for any metric-ids specified in the request options.
 This support is experimental - names of metrics and the exact API may change.